 Pursing a Claim the Drunk Driver Was At Fault

 You may choose to pursue a claim against a drunk driver alone, but you can always use the advice of experienced car accident attorneys.
-When you call Sam & Ash, LLP, you get a team that will protect you when the insurance company tries to minimize your claim.
-We do What’s Right, so give us a free call any time at 1 (800) 304-2000.
+When you call Sam & Ash Injury Law, you get a team that will protect you when the insurance company tries to minimize your claim.
+We do What’s Right, so contact us at any time at 1 (800) 304-2000.